Quick Guide to Google Flights and Momondo

 From my experience in using them and speaking with many fellow travellers and gurus in the industry, you will not get scammed for your money in the sense that they will take your payment and refuse to issue a ticket.
 This does not happen and your bank card is usually there to rescue you if it ever did occur (it won’t!).
 They are required to issue a ticket for the price you purchased in order to process your payment.
 That said, on the odd occasion they will call you within minutes to tell you that the price you booked at is “no longer available” and you must accept a refund or accept a higher fare.
 If that does occur, do not panic, accept the refund, and simply go on to book with another agent.

-How can the smaller agents offer cheaper fares than the airlines or Kayak?
+How can the smaller agents offer cheaper fares than the airlines or Expedia?

 These smaller travel agencies (OTAs) are able to offer cheaper fares because they make their money in other ways (and don’t pay for expensive adverts on television!)

-If you book through an agent and need to change your fare, they will charge you an additional change fee in addition to what the airline charges for the change.
-Their customer service is also often lacking and they tend to be less flexible with cancellations and other issues (not too different from Kayak in this regard).
+If you book through an agent and need to change your fare, they will charge you an additional, often hefty, change fee in addition to what the airline charges for the change.
+Their customer service is also often lacking and they tend to be less flexible with cancellations and other issues.
 It’s not pretty, but if your plans are set in stone and you don’t intend on making changes, you should not run into any issues.

 If you still have more questions, feel free to send me a note on email@example.com and I’ll do my best to answer.